lips-hci/LIPSedge-ros/README.md

-# ROS openni 2.0 wrapper for LIPSedge DL/M3 ToF cameras #
+# ROS openni2 wrapper for LIPSedge DL/M3 ToF cameras #

+In this page we provided examples using LIPSedge DL/M3 camera.

+Contact LIPS for more LIPSedge camera support or check our wrapper for ROS2 [LIPSedge-ros2](https://github.com/lips-hci/LIPSedge-ros2).

 ### 1. Install the pre-required ROS packages ###